Fix FaceTime Reaction Effects not working on iOS 17 on Any iPhone

 What are gesture reactions in FaceTime on the iPhone?

-Gesture reactions in FaceTime is released with iOS 17, which allows users to make simple hand gestures while FaceTime calls on an iPhone.
+Gesture reactions in FaceTime are released with iOS 17, which allows users to make simple hand gestures while FaceTime calls on an iPhone.
 You can use gesture reactions in FaceTime right away on your iPhone.

 Can I use gesture reactions in FaceTime on my iPhone?